simula/MediaEval-Medico-2025/competition_results.md

 | 4 | IReL@IIT (BHU) | 0.59 | 0.27 | 0.38 | 0.82 | 0.25 | Dual-track (PaliGemma + Florence-2); artifact inpainting + token-prob confidence |

 ---

+**Note:** The CVG-IBA team received a distinctive mention from MediaEval for their innovative approach and strong localisation performance.